Rattanbansal/pritoicketScripts/EE_Commissions/readme.md

-Steps:
+Steps to Handle Commission and Data Updates

-1. First of all we check mismatch of the provided commission from ticket_level_commission on basis of condition sheet commission = tlc_commission distributor+museum_commissin should = 100%
+1. Check for Commission Mismatch at Ticket Level Validate the provided commission against the ticket_level_commission table based on the following conditions: sheet_commission = tlc_commission distributor_commission + museum_commission = 100%

-2. if founf any mismatch then need to do update the commission as per the provided sheet
+        If any mismatch is found, update the commission in the system as per the provided sheet.

-3. Then for all the mentioned distributor we need to get the catalog_id and on basis of catalog id we need to found the commission mismatch in channel_level_commission table

-4. if in condition 3 we found any difference then we need to update all the commission as per provided percentage and rest amount should be allocated to the museum and rest all level should be updated with 0 commission.
+2. Validate and Update Channel Level Commissions
+        For all mentioned distributors, retrieve the catalog_id.
+        Based on the catalog_id, check for commission mismatches in the channel_level_commission table.
+        If discrepancies are found:
+            Update all commissions as per the provided percentage.
+            Allocate the remaining amount to the museum.
+            Set all other levels to 0% commission.

+3. Insert Missing TPS IDs
-5. Once these are ended then need to findout that any tps IDs are missing for the product then that entries we also need to insert as per the commission percentage provided in sheet
+        Identify any missing TPS IDs for the products.
+        Insert the missing entries as per the commission percentages provided in the sheet.

-6. Once its done there are more level left where we have not any adjust_pricing = 1 but the total of hotel_prepaid_commission_percentage + hgs_commission_percentage > 0 thar records still need to discuss with Rutger
+4. Handle Adjust Pricing and HGS Commission Cases Identify records where adjust_pricing = 0 but the sum of hotel_prepaid_commission_percentage + hgs_commission_percentage > 0.

-7. After complete all these steps we need to update commission for the november orders which is big process only for the partner_net_price column
+        Discuss these records with Rutger to decide the next steps.

+5. Update Commissions for November Orders
+        After completing the above steps, update commissions specifically for November orders.
+        Focus on updating the partner_net_price column, as this is a complex process.

 gunzip < ticket_level_commission.sql.gz | mysql -u admin -predhat priopassdb